vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_install_packages.md

 **IMPORTANT**:

-- Any installations and configurations that you perform by using Tingy DNF in the endpoint VM do not persist if you reboot the endpoint VM.
+- Any installations and configurations that you perform by using Tiny DNF in the endpoint VM do not persist if you reboot the endpoint VM.
 - Running `rpm --rebuilddb` results in an unpopulated database.
 Consequently, when you use Tiny DNF to install a package, it tries to install all of the dependencies for that package in the endpoint VM, even if those dependencies are already present.

 **What to Do Next**